-Our plan was to take the train from Laos, through Thailand, Malaysia & finally into Singapore.
+Our plan: to take the train from Laos, through Thailand, Malaysia & finally into Singapore.
 This week we make Singapore.

 Back on the Train

-After detouring around Malaysia by bus & boat, it was good to get back to our train journey for the final leg, KL – Singapore.
+After detouring around Malaysia by bus & boat, it was good to get back to our train journey for the final leg, Kuala Lumpur (KL) – Singapore.

 KL station is impressive, attached to a massive shopping mall & with its own food hall.
 Plenty to do whilst waiting for our train.